 Portland based Mohr & Seredin Landscape Architects defined the reconstruction of the fountain and surrounding granite basin, and converted the fountain's plumbing to modern energy-and water-efficient standards.

 The cast iron fountain was rebuilt and preserved by Sculpture Conservator Jonathan Taggart of Georgetown, Maine, whose efforts included locating a rare replacement for the top spire, which had been missing for too long a time.
 This phase also included the entire replacement of the park's walkways and paths by the City of Portland.

 “The Fence That Said NO To 150 Maine Winters” calls for the restoration of the cast iron fence, granite pillars, and elaborate gates, which were forged by the original Portland Company in 1866.
 The City released $400,000 in CIP funds to begin this project, and work began on December 11, 2020.
 This work has continued, section by section, with the Congress Street side expected to be complete in 2022.
 Work will continue in sections along Pearl Street and then Federal Street.
 Funding will have to be raised privately and publicly until the work has been completed.

-Also, a new campaign is now under way to put twenty-three new “World’s Fair” six-foot cast iron benches in the Park.
-We are asking donors for $5,000 to dedicate each bench with a brass plaque engraved with their personal inscription.
-If you or someone you know would like to know more about dedicating a Lincoln Park bench, please contact us for details.
+To further the funding of the fence restoration, we have an ongoing campaign under way to add more “World’s Fair” six-foot cast iron benches to the Park.
+We have installed several of these benches so far, and we are looking for generous donors to sponsor more benches – with their own personalized plaques – for $5,000.
+If you or someone you know would like to know more about dedicating a Lincoln Park bench, please have a look at our bench fundraising campaign page for details.